Bhatta6190/Spectral-Image-Analysis/Hyperspectral-Target-Detection/Readme.md

-# Target Detection Using Hyperspectral Imagery (HSI)
+# Target Detection In Hyperspectral Imagery (HSI)

 ## Objective
-This work focuses on detecting red panel targets in HSI data, performing analysis in both spectral reflectance space and reduced-dimensional space (PCA space).
+This work focuses on detecting targets`(Red panel)` in HSI image, performing analysis in both spectral reflectance space and reduced-dimensional space (PCA space).
 The outcomes include:

-- Working with real HSI data.
+- Work on real HSI data.
-- Implementing various target detection algorithms.
+- Implementation of various target detection algorithms.
-- Generating and using a truth mask for cross-checking detections.
+- Generation and usage of a truth mask for cross-checking detections.
-- Analyzing detection performance via histograms and ROC curves.
+- Analysis of detection performance via histograms and ROC curves.

+The `python` code for achieving all these tasks is included in the included jupyter notebook `target_detection.ipynb` file.
 ---

-## Data Provided
+## Data Included
 1. **HSI Data**:
    - `001_0729-1919_rad_GeoRef_THOR_ELM_smoothed 146x84.img`
    - `001_0729-1919_rad_GeoRef_THOR_ELM_smoothed 146x84.hdr`